Kotlin/KEEP/proposals/multiplatform/binary-signature.md

 ### Override matching

 Override matching is performed using [**override matching signature**](#override-matching-signature).
-It has to match between the override and the overridden method, which means the the source name, the binary signature name, and all the parameter names must match or there will be a compilation error.
+It has to match between the override and the overridden method, which means the source name, the binary signature name, and all the parameter types must match or there will be a compilation error.
 In particular, this example is an error (the source name does not match):

 ```kotlin